 NREIG has two private flood options.

-The first is our Program Flood master policy which can simply be added onto the property and liability package on your monthly schedule.
-The upsides of this option are that it is included in your monthly bill and remain in force unless it is cancelled (no annual payment or renewal) AND there is no waiting period – coverage can start right away.
+Our Program Flood master policy can be purchased as an add-on to your current coverage.
+The upsides of this option are that it is included in your monthly schedule and bill, it remains in force unless it is canceled (no annual payment or renewal), AND there is no waiting period – coverage can start right away.
 Properties with one to four units can obtain up to $250,000 of coverage and five to twenty-unit properties can obtain up to $500,000 of coverage, subject to a $1,000 deductible ($5,000 in Massachusetts).

 Program Flood drawback: Although this coverage is equivalent to NFIP, some lenders will only accept NFIP.